Georgexzy/quest-tracker/README.md

-this is just am authentication redirect page :)
+this is just an authentication redirect page :)